degatchi/Blockchain-Alpha/readme.md

 - Think of an idea from scratch or improve someone else's idea/product.
 - Innovate, ship, research, repeat.
 Do this as fast as possible.
 There is an abundance of capital in the cryptosphere.
 You need to take advantage of these opportunities!
 Release a V-0, then V-1, then V-2 - each having considerable improvements.

+### UI/UX Development
+- Have a tutorial/popup toggle that when hovering over buttons it explains what’s happening and the cause and effects.
+Have a walkthrough button that when clicked explains how the product works and how to use it.
+This helps onboarding new users, especially for non-crypto natives.
+- Increase accessibility: the easier the platform is to use, the more people will be onboarded.
+- Innovate + educate: without educating, the innovation wont reach it's full potential!
+Guide those new to the platform.

 ### Marketing
 90% of marketing problems startups face are:
 1. Distribution (growing channels & exposure)